po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Main/01_bubble-sort/README.md

 ## Prompts from the Interviewer

-Use these prompts to help guide a candidate to a solution without giving away the answer:
+Use these prompts to help guide a candidate to a solution without giving away the answer as they work through the question:

 * **Prompt**: Can you think of a way to solve this problem with brute force?